-29According to DHS Security officials, candidates who receive personnel vetting include (1) applicants for federal employment and (2) employees of companies who work on federal contracts or task orders.
+&lt;sup>29According to DHS Security officials, candidates who receive personnel vetting include (1) applicants for federal employment and (2) employees of companies who work on federal contracts or task orders.

-30The Department of Defense's Defense Counterintelligence and Security Agency (DCSA) conducts most of the federal government's background investigations as the primary investigative service provider, but some executive branch agencies have the authority to conduct all or some of their own background investigations.
+&lt;sup>30The Department of Defense's Defense Counterintelligence and Security Agency (DCSA) conducts most of the federal government's background investigations as the primary investigative service provider, but some executive branch agencies have the authority to conduct all or some of their own background investigations.
 Prior to August 2019, DHS had already obtained delegated background investigation authority for U.S. Customs and Border Protection, U.S. Immigration and Customs Enforcement, the U.S. Coast Guard, and the U.S. Secret Service.
 In August 2019, DHS obtained authority for U.S. Citizenship and Immigration Services, the Federal Emergency Management Agency, and the Transportation Security Administration.
 In October 2021, DHS also obtained delegated background investigation authority for the Cybersecurity and Infrastructure Security Agency.

-31As of April 2023, DHS estimated that 55 percent of background investigations were performed by DCSA, and 45 percent by DHS's own vendors.

-46 days.
-Similarly, for high-risk suitability (tier 4) background investigations, DCSA took an average of 122 days, while DHS's vendor took an average of 50 days.32

-• Updated tool to gather security information.
-In September 2023, DHS finished deploying its new eApplication online security questionnaire for background investigations across almost all components.33 This electronic questionnaire is being rolled out across the federal government under the leadership of DCSA and is a component of the Trusted Workforce 2.0 initiative.
+investigations than the Defense Counterintelligence and Security Agency (DCSA) while still meeting investigatory standards.
+For example, as of July 2023, DHS data showed that for a moderate-risk suitability (tier 2) background investigation, those performed by DCSA took an average of 70 days to complete, while those performed by DHS's vendor took an average of 46 days.
+Similarly, for high-risk suitability (tier 4) background investigations, DCSA took an average of 122 days, while DHS's vendor took an average of 50 days. • Updated tool to gather security information.
+In September 2023, DHS finished deploying its new eApplication online security questionnaire for background investigations across almost all components.
+This electronic questionnaire is being rolled out across the federal government under the leadership of DCSA and is a component of the Trusted Workforce 2.0 initiative.
 DHS Security officials said that the new questionnaire is simpler, more intuitive, and will reduce the time needed for applicant completion.

-DHS Security Does Not Have a Framework to Guide Its Candidate Experience Efforts

-Although DHS Security officials told us that they are working to improve the experience of candidates, DHS Security does not have a documented framework to guide its efforts.
-Executive Order 14058-Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government-requires federal agencies to put an emphasis on improving the customer experience.34 Further, Office of Management and Budget Circular A-11, Section 280-which operationalizes Executive Order 14058-lists several best practices agencies should implement.35
+DHS Security Does Not Have a Framework to Guide Its Candidate Experience Efforts Although DHS Security officials told us that they are working to improve the experience of candidates, DHS Security does not have a documented framework to guide its efforts.
+Executive Order 14058-Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government-requires federal agencies to put an emphasis on improving the customer experience.
+Further, Office of Management and Budget Circular A-11, Section 280-which operationalizes Executive Order 14058-lists several best practices agencies should implement.
+The federal government categorizes background investigations by numbered tier.
+There are currently five investigative tiers with the required tier being dependent upon the risk and sensitivity level designation of the position.
+The type of adjudication required for each tier is dependent on the position.
+For example, a suitability/fitness determination may be required for all tiers whereas only positions designated as sensitive will require a national security determination.
+National Background Investigation Services' eApplication replaced the Electronic Questionnaires for Investigations Processing, which had been in service since 2003.
+The only DHS component that has not yet deployed the new eApplication is CBP.
+According to DHS officials, CBP has an approved extension for delayed implementation and is actively working with DCSA to build the needed capabilities that were not originally available.
+See Transforming Federal Customer Experience and Service Delivery to Rebuild Trust in Government , Exec.
+Order No. 14,058, 86 Fed.
+Reg.
+71,357 (December 16, 2021).
+See Office of Management and Budget, Circular No. A-11: Preparation, Submission, and Execution of the Budget , § 280 (August 2022).